Project Status: Monitor/Assess

 In Progress

-• Math department launched Google form to aid in the registration of corequisite and parent math course
+• Math department launched Google form to aid in the registration of corequisite and parent math course; continuing to determine if the form is working for both students and the math department to manage registration

 • PSU is working with the SCIENCE Collaborative to develop a white paper on math corequisites in university settings

-• Determine the appropriate department for submission of the curriculum request for the Qualities in Math confidence course.
+• Determine the appropriate department for submission of the curriculum request for the Qualities in Math confidence course; with the uncertainty of UNST, the committee is waiting to see what they should do in terms of a permanent home for this course

 Project Health